 The field of implantable brain-machine interface (BMI) is an emerging research activity.
 Remarkable progress is reported at most bioelectronic levels, but the electrode-tissue contacts (ETCs) remain one of the major obstacles.
 The contacts achieved using microelectrode arrays (MEAs) do not comply with remaining parts of these BMIs due to the biological response to chronic implantation and also electronic properties of MEAs.
 Our objectives in this project consist of elaborating effective MEAs with selectivity, biocompatibility, long-term chemical and recording stability, sensitivity, and good electric characteristics.
 Various types of silicon-based MEAs, fabricated by thin-film techniques, still lack the required high-density, low-impedance and low-power consumption necessary for ETCs and requested by implantable stimulators.
 By focusing on these aspects, high-density and low-impedance multi-electrode arrays will be designed and implemented.

 Md.
-Hasanuzzaman received the B.Sc. degree with First Class Honours in Electrical and Electronics Engineering from Bangladesh University of Engineering and Technology (BUET), Bangladesh, and the . degree in Electrical Engineering with specialization in signal processing from Concordia University, Canada, in 2000 and 2005 respectively.
+Hasanuzzaman received the B.Sc. degree with First Class Honours in Electrical and Electronics Engineering from Bangladesh University of Engineering and Technology (BUET), Bangladesh, and the M.A.Sc. degree in Electrical Engineering with specialization in signal processing from Concordia University, Canada, in 2000 and 2005 respectively.
 Currently, he is with the Polystim Neurotechnologies laboratory at Polytechnique Montreal and working towards the completion of the Ph.D. degree.
 He is a recipient of FQRNT scholarship in 2012.
 He had also been with the Department of Electrical Engineering at Asian University of Bangladesh and American International University, Bangladesh as a Lecturer, and at Pacific Bangladesh Telecom Ltd. as a Junior Engineer.
 His research interests include design and validation of analog and mixed-signal integrated circuits and systems; microsystems assembly and miniaturization; prototyping; and building low-power, wireless, and implantable closed-loop brain-chip interfaces for visual prosthesis and neural prosthetic applications.

 Completed Research Master Degrees